Best At-Home Anti-Aging Laser Devices of 2026

 Best Overall

-NIRA NIRA Pro 3 Laser — The Pro 3 is NIRA's primary device for anyone wanting
+NIRA Pro 3 Laser — The Pro 3 is NIRA's primary device for anyone wanting

 Best for Targeted Treatment

-NIRA NIRA Precision Laser — The Precision has a small rounded dome tip designed specifically
+NIRA Precision Laser — The Precision has a small rounded dome tip designed specifically

 Best Value Bundle

-NIRA NIRA Pro 3 + Precision Bundle — The bundle pairs the Pro 3 (full-face coverage) with the
+NIRA Pro 3 + Precision Bundle — The bundle pairs the Pro 3 (full-face coverage) with the

 Other Top Anti-Aging Laser Devices Picks